In this article I’m going to give you my top picks for the best 26 inch gumwall mountain bike tires.

-That being said, tire brands have of course jumped the gumwall bandwagon because there’s is money to made, and created a supply for an increasing demand for these tires.
+That being said, tire brands have of course jumped the gum wall bandwagon because there’s money to be made, and created a supply for an increasing demand for these tires.
 That means that sometimes tires that look like true gumwalls are simply tires with the black compound given a nice tan color.
 This means you adhere to the aesthetic aspect while maintaining the increase in sidewall protection.

 The tires on this list that have painted sidewalls are the Schwalbe Nobby Nic and Billy Bonkers.
 All of the other tires are true tanwalls.
 So without further ado, here’s my list of 26 inch gumwall mountain bike tires.

-The Maxxis DTH is probably the tire I see most often on retro MTB builds besides the Nobby Nic and Billy Bonkers.
-It’s a semi-slick meant for BMX, dirt-jumping, and pump tracks.
+The Maxxis DTH is by far the tire I most often see on (retro) MTB builds, and for good reason.
+It’s a gorgeous-looking semi-slick tire that’s exceptionally fast because it’s meant for BMX, dirt-jumping, and pump tracks.

 The Panaracer Smoke is a classic reissue of a very popular tire with the same name from the early nineties.

 The tire comes in both a black and light tan wall option, with the latter being much more popular for obvious reasons.

 The Panaracer Smoke is meant to be ridden with the Panaracer Dart.
 With the Smoke going on the rear wheel and the Dart on the front.
 This classic combination will serve you best if you go cross-country and light trail riding.

 The Panaracer Smoke has the classic tread pattern of a rear tire, with horizontal knobbies for increased braking and traction.
 But it’s not uncommon to use them both front and back.